 The MINIMUM amount of time you can furlough an employee and receive a reimbursement from HMRC is three weeks.
 The implication from current guidance is any shorter periods than that will not attract the reimbursement.

-The current maximum amount of time you can furlough an employee and receive a reimbursement from HMRC is until 1 July 2020.
-However, this may well be extended.
+The maximum amount of time you can furlough an employee and receive a reimbursement from HMRC is until 31 October 2020.

 Of course, you could furlough an employee for less or more time than those periods, but doing so will not attract a reimbursement from HMRC.